kent28808/windows-11-disa-stig-remediations/README.md

 5. **Reassess the host:** Repeat the Tenable audit with the same target, credentials, policy, and benchmark version.
 6. **Compare results:** Correlate the 10 selected STIG IDs with their final Tenable results and document any exceptions.

-> A registry value alone is sufficient evidence only when the applicable STIG check procedure evaluates that registry value.
-For non-registry requirements, use the command, policy, service, account, file, or manual validation method specified by the STIG.

 ---

 ## Phase 1: Baseline Compliance Assessment